 2501 Atrium Drive, Suite 310, Raleigh NC 27607.
 Our Raleigh office is in Rexview Professional Plaza.
 Please park in the back of the building and take the elevators up to the 3rd floor.

 Yes, we are happy to take care of high risk patients.
 High risk patients are typically managed in coordination with a perinatal specialist.
 However, when appropriate, some patients are managed completely by the perinatal specialist.
 The decision to completely transfer care versus coordinate care is typically made at the initial prenatal visit.

-- Blue Cross Blue Shield, (not including Blue Local or Blue Value)
+- Blue Cross Blue Shield (Including Healthy Blue, Blue Home, and Blue Value)

 - Humana-Military, formerly known as Tricare